 Dean’s Student Travel Grants

-Application Deadline is February 14, 2024UNM’s Fine Arts Dean’s Office is pleased to announce the availability of travel grants to select Fine Arts students.
+Application Deadline is Wednesday February 21, 2025 at 5:00pmUNM’s Fine Arts Dean’s Office is pleased to announce the availability of travel grants to select Fine Arts students.

 Do you want to travel outside of New Mexico, or even outside the U.S.A. to elevate your learning?
 The Dean’s Office wants to help you!
 Now Accepting Travel Grant Applications!